awesomemotive/wp-mail-logging/readme.txt

 3. The Settings

 == Upgrade Notice ==
-= 1.7.0 =
+= 1.8.0 =
+- New: Error status from mail implementation is logged
+- New: Resend mail
-- New: Storing host IP
+- New: Added translation files
-- Fix: passing search term for pagination
+- Fix: raw mode of message renders attachments as text
+- Fix: fallback to raw mode for json mode if mail is containing html
-- Tweak: close modal with ESC
+- Tweak: Pretty print json

 == Changelog ==

-= 1.8.0, December, 2016
+= 1.8.0, January 29, 2016
 - New: Error status from mail implementation is logged
 - New: Resend mail
+- New: Added translation files
 - Fix: raw mode of message renders attachments as text
 - Fix: fallback to raw mode for json mode if mail is containing html
 - Tweak: Pretty print json